 Using Active Directory Groups to manage iFIX privileges adds unnecessary complexity to most installations.
-It may be applicable to organizations where a centralized control system zone has an Active Directory that supports a large number of iFIX installations with a similar privilege approach and centralized Active Directory User management for all iFIX installations.
+It may be applicable to organizations where a centralized control system zone has an Active Directory that supports many iFIX installations with a similar privilege approach and centralized Active Directory User management for all iFIX installations.